Hofstede Cultural Dimensions Theory

 Hofstede Cultural Dimensions: this article explains the Hofstede Cultural Dimensions, developed by Geert Hofstede in a practical way.
-After reading you will understand the basics of this powerful organization cultural analysis tool.
+Next to what Globalization is, this article also highlights what the 6 Hofstede Cultural Dimensions are.
+After reading you will understand the basics of this organization cultural analysis tool.
+Enjoy reading!

 Globalization is still a familiar concept today.
 All kinds of technological developments enable people to communicate with each other throughout the world and this also applies to organizations.